khamarodin/NYC-Taxi-Analytics-Pipeline/README.md

 Every dashboard metric has a written definition in docs/kpi_definitions.md, including grain statements and known limitations — e.g., cash tips are not recorded in TLC data, so tip metrics are credit-card-biased and labeled as such on the dashboard.

+Analysis of 35.4M valid yellow-cab trips, 2022 ($758M total revenue, $14.56 avg fare):

+1. **Evening is the business.** Demand peaks at 6 PM (~6,900 trips per hour on an average day), with 5–7 PM forming the top three hours of the day.
+Fleet availability and driver incentives should be weighted toward the evening peak, not split evenly across a "rush hour" concept.

+2. **Two airports = a fifth of the market.** JFK ($102.4M) and LaGuardia ($44.4M) are the top revenue zones, together generating ~19% of citywide revenue from just ~7% of trips — airport trips are ~3× more valuable than average.
+Combined with Manhattan's 76% revenue share, yellow-cab economics reduce to Manhattan streets + airport queues.

+3. **The tipping story is a payment-rails story.** Credit-card trips (77% of volume) tip 23.5% of fare on average.
+Cash trips show 0% — not because cash riders don't tip, but because **cash tips are structurally unrecorded in TLC data**.
+The dashboard labels this rather than reporting a misleading zero.

+4. **Congestion halves productivity.** Average speeds fall from 21.4 mph at 5 AM to 10.3 mph at 3–4 PM.
+A driver's afternoon hour covers half the distance of a dawn hour — peak-hour economics are driven by time-in-traffic, not miles.

 7. BI extract — a deliberate modeling decision

 Tableau Public cannot connect live to BigQuery, and the 36M-row fact table exceeds local extract limits (BigQuery's local CSV export silently truncates at ~16K rows — discovered and fixed during development).
 The solution: an aggregate extract at exactly the dashboard's grain (day × hour × borough × payment type), plus a small zone-level extract for zone rankings.
 Full totals in Tableau reconcile to warehouse SQL.

 8. Dashboard (Tableau Public)
+## Validation

+- Tableau KPI totals reconcile to warehouse SQL: 35,443,276 trips / $758M revenue
+  (verified after extract redesign — initial local CSV export silently truncated at ~16K rows; caught by reconciling against `SUM()` in BigQuery).
+- Outlier exclusion: 2.16% of raw trips removed under documented rules (see docs/kpi_definitions.md).
+- 1.9% of revenue maps to a null borough — trips referencing retired TLC zone IDs, surfaced by dbt's referential-integrity test (severity: warn) and documented rather than silently dropped.

 Page 1 — City Pulse: KPI row (trips, revenue, avg fare, tip %), hour × weekday demand heatmap, daily trend with weekend highlighting, borough revenue
 Page 2 — Zone Economics: top pickup zones by revenue, tip % by borough and payment type, average speed by hour (congestion)